 Starvation in Siem Reap and Cambodia is rampant, and malnutrition remains a leading cause of perpetuated poverty in the region.

-Most children living in poverty are without food and are surviving off watered down rice porridge – lacking the nutrients needed to properly grow and develop both physically and mentally.
+Most children living in poverty are often without food and only surviving off watered down rice porridge – lacking the nutrients needed to properly grow and develop both physically and mentally.
 Stunted children fail to develop at a normal pace, regularly suffer from chronic malnutrition and as a result are susceptible to illness and disease – causing them to be absent from class often.

 To combat this, REACH provides all primary aged students with a daily nutritious meal; our meals are wholesome and vary from day to day.
 In conjunction with their daily meals, our kids also have access to clean drinking water and their own drinking cup.
-Each day each child is given a multivitamin and is expected to brush their teeth with toothpaste at our hygiene station.
+Each day each child is given a multivitamin and is required to brush their teeth with toothpaste at our hygiene station.